-By helping you establish, monitor, and tweak the metrics that matter most to the success of your business, KPIs help you streamline and optimise processes, boost productivity and profits, and maximise your return on investment (ROI).
+By helping you establish, monitor, and tweak the metrics that matter most to the success of your business, KPIs help you streamline and optimize processes, boost productivity and profits, and maximize your return on investment (ROI).
 As they are essential to the smooth and effective function of your business as a whole, procurement KPIs have particular importance.

 Why Procurement KPIs Matter

 When it comes to both cost avoidance and cost reduction across your supply chain, knowing what to measure, and how often, is a crucial component of a successful procurement strategy.
 The procurement KPIs you track, using a process called procurement benchmarking, will touch on everything from lead time to supply chain management to total spend for your company, all in support of the best possible procurement ROI.